 Complete Aircraft Group Listed by everest Ransomware Group

-On April 20, 2026, the Everest ransomware group listed Complete Aircraft Group on its leak site, confirming that internal files had been exfiltrated from the aviation services company during a ransomware attack.
+On April 20, 2026, the Everest ransomware group listed Complete Aircraft Group on its leak site, claiming that internal files had been exfiltrated from the aviation services company during a ransomware attack.

 Public reporting indicates the incident involves internal files stolen from Complete Aircraft Group, an aviation company providing aircraft management, charter, and maintenance services.
 The Everest group published the listing on its dark-web leak site on April 20, 2026, following the typical ransomware pattern of initial encryption, data exfiltration, and subsequent extortion pressure.
 The exact number of individuals whose personal information may be contained in the files remains unknown, as does the precise volume and sensitivity of the stolen data.
 Available reporting describes the breach as part of Everest’s ongoing campaign targeting organizations across multiple sectors.